phillis-fung/typescript-node-doctor-booking-page/README.md

 # Doctor Booking Page
-Demo of an interface for member to reserve a medical appoionment online
+Demo of an interface for member to reserve a medical appoionment online:

 https://typescript-node-doctor-booking-page-6seae775u-phillis-fung.vercel.app/